“Noah … Prepared an Ark to the Saving of

 be in such a place.
 The story of Enoch was passed from generation

 to generation and became part of the history of these people, even after

 wickedness returned to the world.
 Rather than live a righteous life,

-these people somehow believed they could find Zion, the city of Enoch,
+these people possibly believed they could find Zion, the city of Enoch,

 by building a tower that reached into the heavens.